Swellness: mixed modality bodywork, fitness, nutrition, & transformational coaching

 Being healthy is a way of life

 Everyone deserves to be happy, healthy, and free.
 May this site serve as a resource for all.
-I am a bodyworker and ACE certified personal trainer with additional certifications such as plant-based nutrition (Cornell), the science of well-being (Yale), and natural movement (MovNat).
-Recently I completed training in addiction therapy, and psychedelic sitting/integration through Being True To You.
+I am primarily a bodyworker with many wellness certificates such as Plant-Based Nutrition (Cornell), the Science of Well-being (Yale), dynamic fitness foundations (Onnit), natural movement (MovNat), personal training (ACE), Communicating with Presence (Stanford) and transformational coaching for trauma/addiction with psychedelic preparation/sitting/integration elements (Being True To You).

 Bodywork